There’s no room for error when deciding what to pack for Iceland…

 (I have nearly exactly what you see here, maybe a different color or style, but otherwise the same!)

-Shoes that are comfortable, lightweight, and water-resistant/proof is not an option, it’s something you NEED.
+Boots that are comfortable, lightweight, and water-resistant/proof is not an option, it’s something you NEED.
 Don’t think you can get by with just anything.
 You’ll be sorely mistaken when you have frozen sopping toes.
 Also, ankle support is a good idea too!
 The terrain and weather in Iceland is no joke and your feet will get the worst of it.

 2. Flip Flops